lyguy/python-femToybox/README.md

 ## Installation:

-femToybox is built using the Numpy linear algebra package, and the SciPy scientificit computing package.
+femToybox is built using the Numpy linear algebra package, and the SciPy scientific computing package.
 Many of the examples make use of the Matplotlib plotting library as well.
 First download the package source, either via git: